 In Latin America and the Caribbean, major efforts are being made to universalize access to electricity.
-The deficit has been reduced progressively (from 8.3 per cent in 2000 to 3 per cent in 2014); and, although most of the areas that are still without electricity are the hardest to reach (mainly in rural zones, which in 2014 had coverage of 89.6 per cent), the goal of extending coverage to 100 per cent of homes by 2030 could be achieved if current rates of expansion are maintained.
-Nonetheless, this encouraging prospect is marred by a significant lag in the Caribbean sub-region (81.9 per cent access as of 2014), where rates of increase in electricity coverage have faltered in recent years.
-The situation in Haiti (with 38 per cent coverage) largely explains the low level of this indicator for the Caribbean sub-region generally, since 6.5 million without access to electricity live in that country.
-Despite the enormous momentum that has been given to rural electrification over the last 25 years (an increase of more than 30 per cent), over 14 million rural inhabitants of Latin America and the Caribbean still had no electricity service in 2014.
+The deficit has been reduced progressively (from 8.3% in 2000 to 3% in 2014); and, although most of the areas that are still without electricity are the hardest to reach (mainly in rural zones, which in 2014 had coverage of 89.6%), the goal of extending coverage to 100% of homes by 2030 could be achieved if current rates of expansion are maintained.
+Nonetheless, this encouraging prospect is marred by a significant lag in the Caribbean subregion (81.9% access as of 2014), where rates of increase in electricity coverage have faltered in recent years.
+The situation in Haiti (with 38% coverage) largely explains the low level of this indicator for the Caribbean subregion generally, since 6.5 million of its 7 million inhabitants without access to electricity live in that country.
+Despite the enormous momentum that has been given to rural electrification over the last 25 years (an increase of more than 30 percentage points), over 14 million rural inhabitants of Latin America and the Caribbean still had no electricity service in 2014.
 This deficit is explained by access difficulties and the higher costs of electrification in remote rural areas.
-(IADB, 2014)

-In countries such as Guyana, Honduras and Nicaragua, where more than 10 per cent of the population does not have access to electricity, coverage has been expanding at annual rates above 1.3 per cent, so the goal will be achieved if the effort is maintained.
-The other countries with the largest coverage deficits (particularly Guatemala, Haiti and the Plurinational State of Bolivia) need to make additional efforts to attain rates close to 100 per cent by 2030.
+In countries such as Guyana, Honduras and Nicaragua, where more than 10% of the population does not have access to electricity, coverage has been expanding at annual rates above 1.3 percentage points, so the goal will be achieved if the effort is maintained.
+The other countries with the largest coverage deficits (particularly Guatemala, Haiti and the Plurinational State of Bolivia), need to make additional efforts to attain rates close to 100% by 2030.
 As a general conclusion, if efforts are targeted on countries with the least coverage, there is a reasonable chance that the region as a whole will achieve the target set in SDG 7 by 2030.